adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      Everything you need for content management is all on one platform.
-Let your team build new pages, edit them visually, and host the best performing sites on the web with the help of the CloudCannon CMS for Hugo.
+                      CloudCannon’s CMS for Hugo has everything you need to build, edit, and host the best performing sites on the web.

+                      * Focus on building custom components rather than hand-holding editors through changes.

+                      * Build locally with your favorite tools and frameworks.

+                      * Sync changes to content editors with a Git push.
                   styles:
                     desktop:
                       text_alignment: